Shots in Munich – map shows location of current major police operation

 The police statement from 10:28 a.m.: “Police officers saw a person who appeared to be carrying a firearm.
 The officers used their service weapons and the person was hit and injured.”

-- At around 9.15 a.m. shots were fired at Karolinenplatz in Munich city centre
+- At around 9.15 a.m. shots were fired at Karolinenplatz corner Brienner Straße in Munich city centre

 - Police officers spotted a person who appeared to be carrying a firearm.